-There is no single set format for a CV and we would encourage you to develop a CV to reflect key information that will be of most interest to the selector.
+As mentioned earlier, there is no single set format for a CV and we would encourage you to develop a CV to reflect key information that will be of most interest to the selector.

 Please find overleaf an example CV that puts into practice the advice given above.
 Please use as a guideline only and don't feel you have to follow this model precisely.